,

 Instructions

-• Strain out apples, orange, and spices using cheesecloth or a fine mesh strainer and serve.
+• Strain out the fruit and spices with cheesecloth or a fine mesh strainer.

 Nutrition